SpikeInterface/spikeextractors/README.md

 ## Documentation

-The documentation page for SpikeExtractors can be found here: https://spikeinterface.readthedocs.io/en/latest/modules/index.html#extractors-tutorial.
+All documentation for SpikeInterface can be found here: https://spikeinterface.readthedocs.io/en/latest/.

 ### Authors